Diversify Your Investments in 2025: Acorns, Masterworks, Robinhood, and Roots

 Ready To Start Your Real Estate Investment Journey?
 Invest With Roots

-Start investing with as little as $100, and own a piece of the only real estate fund that creates wealth for both its investors and its residents.
+Start investing with as little as $100, and own a piece of the only real estate fund that creates wealth for both its investors and its renters.
 It took us years to build Roots, but you can invest in as little as 5 minutes.

 Sources